-Under Major Rehab, the maximum loan assistance amount is \$\\\$40,000 \\$50,000\$.
+Under Major Rehab, the maximum loan assistance amount is \$50,000.
 Rehab funds may only be used to complete the project-related hard costs such as construction costs.
 Project-related soft costs such as hazardous materials testing fees, document recordation fees, inspection/construction management fees, escrow fees are program delivery costs of the City and shall not be included as part of the loan provided to the Applicant.

-The level of assistance shall be limited to the amount required to address the rehabilitation work scope as defined by the City and shall not exceed the maximum allowable funding level of \$40,000-\$50,000 (except as provided below).
-The City Manager or designee may on a case by case basis administratively approve (without City Council approval or Council Committee approval) additional assistance not to exceed ten percent above the maximum limit of \$40,000 \$50,000 for any owner-occupied rehabilitation project under the following circumstances:
+The level of assistance shall be limited to the amount required to address the rehabilitation work scope as defined by the City and shall not exceed the maximum allowable funding level of \$50,000 (except as provided below).
+The City Manager or designee may on a case by case basis administratively approve (without City Council approval or Council Committee approval) additional assistance not to exceed ten percent above the maximum limit of \$50,000 for any owner-occupied rehabilitation project under the following circumstances:

-- To address outstanding repairs or necessary work to close out an existing project; - The need to provide reasonable accommodations in accordance with the Americans with Disabilities Act or other local, state or federal law; - Unanticipated costs deemed necessary to meet applicable Dallas City Code requirements; - Unforeseen environmental issues; and - Addressing issues that threaten life, health, safety and welfare of the public.
+- To address outstanding repairs or necessary work to close out an existing project; - The need to provide reasonable accommodations in accordance with the Americans with Disabilities Act or other local, state or federal law; - Unforeseen environmental issues; and - Addressing issues that threaten life, health, safety and welfare of the public.